 Gender and Vegan Studies under Capitalism

 Vegan studies as a practice has been engaged with issues of gender from its inception.
-The ecofeminists such as Carol J. Adams (1975, 1990), Josephine Donovan (1990) and Greta Gaard (1997) whose animal-focused scholarship and research preconfigured the vegan studies field to follow, explored and revealed how gender norms are used as organizing differences in violent hierarchical relationships within patriarchal societies, often by positioning women and animals together as subordinate to men.
+Among others, ecofeminists such as Carol J. Adams, Josephine Donovan, and Greta Gaard whose animal-focused scholarship and research preconfigured the vegan studies field to follow, explored and revealed how gender norms are used as organizing differences in violent hierarchical relationships within patriarchal societies, often by positioning women and animals together as subordinate to men.
 As Yilmaz puts it, “meat has historically figured and continues to do so in interrelated oppressive structures, practices and meanings” (23) inscribed in society, particularly in reference to gendered identities.
-Laura Wright’s seminal work for the field The Vegan Studies Project (2015) has the subtitle “food, animals, and gender in the age of terror” and grew out of what was originally called “the vegan body project.”
-Wright’s conception of vegan studies puts forth “that an ecofeminist approach to veganism allows for what I feel is the most inclusive politics with regards to that position, and such theoretical grounding provides a scaffolding onto which I can build my concept of vegan studies” (18).
+Laura Wright’s foundational work for the field The Vegan Studies Project (2015) has the subtitle “food, animals, and gender in the age of terror” and grew out of what was originally called “the vegan body project.”
+Wright’s conception of vegan studies puts forth “that an ecofeminist approach to veganism allows for what . . . is the most inclusive politics with regards to that position, and such theoretical grounding provides a scaffolding onto which I can build my concept of vegan studies” (18).
 This concept gives “specific attention to the construction and depiction of the U.S. [sic] vegan body—both male and female—as a contested site” (19) in texts of popular culture.
 The ecofeminist approach, which early on identified “rhetorical linkages [working] to establish the psychological justification of actual—not rhetorical—oppressions” (17) such as the identification of women as “pieces of meat” or colonized people as “brutes,” has laid much of the groundwork for vegan studies practitioners in understanding how “the mythology of meat and the ways that a meat-based diet not only is cruel to animals but constitutes sexist and racist ideology” (19).

-Ecofeminism, and especially the work of Adams, is covered in more depth elsewhere in this handbook (see Kirkpatrick, Ch.
-4).
-But ideas put forward by Adams and others first identified, as Cohoon succinctly summarises, how the “violence inflicted upon women and animals is tacitly interpreted as something that is part of their nature” (526).
+Ecofeminism, and especially the work of Adams, is covered in more depth elsewhere in this handbook.
+But ideas put forward by Adams and others first identified, as Cohoon succinctly summarizes, how the “violence inflicted upon women and animals is tacitly interpreted as something that is part of their nature” (526).
 Such validation of violence against animals and women is inherent in social constructions of both animality and femininity.
 That people whose identities are constructed as animal or female are open to violence from those wrapped up as masculine or “Human” (the epitome of “human” speciation being the white, Western, straight, Christian man) gives vegan studies a mandate to explore constructions of vegan bodies in relation to the construction of gender.
 It is, perhaps, also why a specifically “vegan ecofeminism” (Yilmaz) rejects, in the main, a rights-based approach to liberation for both women and animals.
 The reductive (male) individualism within rights-based theories and policies obstructs our ability to think ourselves in relation with others, and other animals.
 As Wright puts it, a “vegan studies approach is theoretical, but it engages in a lived politics of listening care, emotion, and the empathetic imagination” (Through a Vegan Studies viii).
 A vegan ecofeminism has, in that sense, evolved from the “ethics of care” tradition that is itself a fundamental thread unpicking the traumatic exploitation of women and animals in our societies.

 And these societies are generally capitalist.
 The study of veganism and gender together is also often, and perhaps best, situated within the critique of the capitalist systems of production.
 These systems of production render those outside the “Human” as consumable products, as for example ‘pieces of meat’ or “chattel/cattle.”
 As Corey Wrenn argues: